January 28 incident

 The January 28 incident or Shanghai incident (January 28 – March 3, 1932) was a conflict between the Republic of China and the Empire of Japan.
-It took place in the Shanghai International Settlement which was under international control.
 In apparent response to a mob attack on Japanese Buddhist monks, the Japanese in Shanghai rioted and burned down a factory, killing two Chinese.
 Heavy fighting broke out, and China appealed to the League of Nations.
-A truce was finally reached on May 5, calling for Japanese military withdrawal, and an end to Chinese boycotts of Japanese products.
+A truce was finally reached on May 5, calling for Chinese military withdrawal, and an end to Chinese boycotts of Japanese products.
 It is seen as the first example of a modern war waged in a large city between two heavily equipped armies and as a preview of what was to come during the Second World War.

 The episode helped undermine civilian rule in Tokyo; Prime Minister Inukai Tsuyoshi was assassinated on May 15, 1932.

 Naming

 In Chinese literature it is known as the January 28 incident (一·二八事變 (一·二八事变, Yī Èrbā Shìbiàn)), while in Western sources it is often called the Shanghai War of 1932 or the Shanghai incident.
 In Japan it is known as the First Shanghai Incident (第一次上海事変), alluding to the Second Shanghai Incident, which is the Japanese name for the Battle of Shanghai that occurred during the opening stages of the Second Sino-Japanese War in 1937.